-Well friends, I am still mired in contract work.
+Well friends, Lemma is still on pause while I do some contract work.
 I also have only a few slides done for my shader presentation next week.
 This whole month is crazy.
 But I thought I’d hijack this dev blog to show you the game I’m working on, because it’s starting to look kinda cool!

 It’s a top-down iOS survival shooter designed as a sort of franchise tie-in.
 The budget is pretty low so most of the assets are pulled from the Unity asset store.
 I’ve only done a few models myself, mostly just weapons.